PengtaoJiang/OAA/README.md

 # Online Attention Accumulation
 This repository contains the original code and the links for data and pretrained models.
 Please see our [Project Home](http://mmcheng.net/oaa/) for more details.
-If you have any questions about our paper ["Integral Object Mining via Online Attention Accumulation"](http://mftp.mmcheng.net/Papers/19ICCV_OAA.pdf), please feel free to contact me (pt.jiang AT mail DOT nankai.edu.cn).
+If you have any questions about our paper ["Integral Object Mining via Online Attention Accumulation"](http://mftp.mmcheng.net/Papers/19ICCV_OAA.pdf), please feel free to contact [Me](https://pengtaojiang.github.io/) (pt.jiang AT mail DOT nankai.edu.cn).

 ### Table of Contents
 1. [Installation](#installation)